aayushkaushik009/Fake-news-Detection-Project-/README.md

 `python manage.py quiz_data_loader game_data/game_data.csv`

-Open another terminal and cd to project root folder and run
+Open another terminal and cd to the project root folder, and run

 `cd app/fake-news-detector-frontend/ && npm start`

-All set if everything running without errors.
+All set if everything is running without errors.
 Now the deployed web application should open in a browser.
 If not, open a browser and navigate to http://localhost:3000

-## Contributing

-I welcome contributions from fellow developers.
-If you have ideas for new features, improvements, or bug fixes, please open an issue or submit a pull request.
-Your contributions will be greatly appreciated and will help make this project even better.

 ## Roadmap

 - **Enhanced Machine Learning Models:** Improve the accuracy of the fake news detection models.
 - **User Profiles:** Allow users to create profiles and track their quiz scores.

-## Contact

-If you have any questions or suggestions, feel free to reach out to me at [dark_agent_437@protonmail.com](dark_agent_437@protonmail.com).

 If you have any issues, raise [issue](https://github.com/DJDarkCyber/Fake-News-Detector/issues).